ericscharff/ProjectOberon/README.md

 This repository exists in part because neither Wirth's web site nor the related [projectoberon.com](http://projectoberon.com) does not provide any version control, nor is it clear how long Wirth's site will remain up.
-This is an attempt to keep history for various parts of the system.
+This is an attempt to keep history for various parts of the system, and a snapshot in case the original sites are removed.